Donatas Motiejūnas: 2012–13 season

-On July 6, 2012, Motiejūnas signed a four-year, rookie scale contract with the Houston Rockets and joined them for the 2012 NBA Summer League.
+On July 6, 2012, Motiejūnas signed a four-year, rookie scale contract with the Houston Rockets, and joined them for the 2012 NBA Summer League.
 In his summer league debut, he recorded 25 points, 9 rebounds, 2 assists, 2 steals and 1 block.
-After the game, he quoted a famous Lithuanian idiom describing his debut: "Jeigu bijai vilko – neik į mišką" (English: If you're scared of wolves, don't go into the woods).
+After the game, he quoted a famous Lithuanian idiom describing his debut: "Jeigu bijai vilko – neik į mišką" (English: If you're scared of wolves, do not go into the woods).
 Overall, he averaged 16.3 points and 7.8 rebounds in four games.

-On November 14, 2012, Motiejūnas was assigned to Rio Grande Valley Vipers of the NBA Development League.
+On November 14, 2012, Motiejūnas was assigned to Houston's NBA Development League (NBA D-League) affiliate, the Rio Grande Valley Vipers.
 In his D-League debut on November 23, he recorded 31 points, 8 rebounds, 3 assists and 1 steals.
 Two days later, he was recalled by the Rockets.
 He was later reassigned two more times throughout the season and in seven D-League games, he averaged 20.3 points, 9.7 rebounds and 3.0 assists per game.
 In 44 games for the Rockets, he averaged 5.7 points and 2.1 rebounds per game.

 2013–14 season

 On October 30, 2013, the Rockets exercised their third-year team option on Motiejūnas' rookie scale contract, extending the contract through the 2014–15 season.
-As a result of a disappointing start to the 2013–14 season with little playing time, Motiejūnas said: “When you give everything you got, you want to get something back and we are not getting for a long time.
-It’s really not easy to just sit and watch when others are playing.
-I try to stay positive.
-I try to help the team.
-I try to be productive in practices.
-That’s all I can do.
-That’s all that is in my power and other things are not in my power so I can not be worried about those things.”
 He went on to play 62 games for the Rockets while averaging 5.5 points and 3.6 rebounds per game.